History & Geography

 There was a time when it lived up to its previous name, full of trade and coin, but the trade routes through the mountains did not stay free of problems for long.
 With the tales of merchants bounty traveling through the passes, came bandits and all manner of evil creature, drawn to the mountains by the promise of an ill gotten fortune.
 Not long after, ships stopped docking in port, because their goods could no longer be guaranteed safe passage to their destinations.
 As time passed, the city fell more and more into poverty until the Prosperan Council called upon Countess Xandrielle, a powerful High Elven druid, to establish a hamlet in the mountains that would take on the task of reclaiming the trade routes.
 (See Tempest Grove.)

-After the autumn of 2258 (I.R.L 2016): The establishing of the hamlet known as Tempest Grove lead to the reopening of many trade routes between the mountains and the surrounding continent.
+After the autumn of 2258 (I.R.L 2016): Along the waters edge, surrounding the docks, is the first settlement of Prospero Port, affectionately named Old Town.
+Many people of Tempest Grove hail from this area of the Port, as it is the poorest district, and the promise of land and wealth drew many to the proposed hamlet.
+The establishing of Tempest Grove lead to the reopening of many trade routes between the mountains and the surrounding continent.
 The docks are scheduled to be busier than they have been in decades this year, thanks to the efforts of those in the Grove.
 Many people in the Port are finding their businesses picking up and their bellies fuller these days.